 Superior Court.

-Generally.
-After a person is convicted of an offense for which the person will, in all reasonable probability, receive a sentence of imprisonment, the court may not release the person on bail or on the person’s own recognizance unless:
+Before Sentencing.
+After a defendant is convicted of an offense for which the defendant will, in all reasonable probability, receive a sentence of imprisonment, the court may not release the defendant on bail or on the defendant’s own recognizance unless:

-the court finds that reasonable grounds exist to believe that the conviction may be set aside on a motion for new trial, reversed on appeal, or vacated in a post-conviction proceeding; or
+the court finds that reasonable grounds exist to believe that the conviction may be set aside on a motion for new trial, judgment of acquittal, or other post-trial motion; or

 the parties stipulate otherwise and the court approves the stipulation.

-Lack of Diligence on Appeal.
+After a Sentence Involving Imprisonment.
+If a defendant is convicted of a felony offense and is sentenced to prison, the court may not release the defendant on bail or on the defendant’s own recognizance pending appeal unless the court finds the defendant is in such a physical condition that continued confinement would endanger the defendant’s life.

+After Sentence, Pending Appeal.
 If a defendant is released pending appeal but fails to diligently pursue the appeal, the court must revoke the release.

 Release upon Sentence Completion.
-A defendant held in custody pending appeal must be released if the person’sterm of incarceration is completed before the appeal is decided.
+A defendant held in custody pending appeal must be released if the term of incarceration is completed before the appeal is decided.

 Limited Jurisdiction Courts.